foxxyz/app-d/README.md

 In short, app-d runs through the following steps:

- * Connecting to your remote server
+ * Connect your remote server
- * Adding a group
+ * Add a group
- * Adding your user to the new group
+ * Add your user to the new group
- * Creating directories for the remote repository and the application itself
+ * Create directories for the remote repository and the application itself
- * Setting correct permissions and handling ACL for these directories
+ * Set correct permissions and handling ACL for these directories
- * Installing a post-receive hook for correct deployment
+ * Install a post-receive hook for correct deployment

 Requirements
 ------------